For the latest updates and guidelines from the Government visit their website.

 Coronavirus Business Interruption Loan Scheme (CBILS)

-The Loan Scheme, delivered by the British Business Bank, will enable businesses to apply for a loan of up to £5 million, with the Government covering up to 80% of any losses with no fees.
+The Loan Scheme, delivered by the British Business Bank, will enable businesses to apply for a loan of up to £5 million, with the Government guaranteeing 80% of the finance to the lender, as well paying interest and covering feeds for the first 12 months.
+The application deadline for the scheme has been extended to 31 March 2021.

 The Chancellor announced the government will give Coronavirus Business Interruption Loan Scheme lenders the ability to extend the length of loans from a maximum of six years to ten years if it will help businesses to repay the loan.
 More info here.